 - Cotton, soap

-- Presented to the Gallery by the Estates of Grant Lingard and Peter Lanini, 1998
+- Gift of the estates of Grant Lingard and Peter Lanini, 1998

 Personal spaces feature in this sculpture by Grant Lingard.
 ‘Hutch and Lure’ was part of a memorable 1993 exhibition called ‘Smells Like Team Spirit’.
 In a series of funny and punchy sculptures, Lingard collided New Zealand’s omnipresent rugby culture with its seldom acknowledged gay culture – and hinted that the two have more in common than they admit.
 Lingard was a committed social critic, but his favoured means of engaging viewers was through material play and seductive wit.
 In ‘Hutch and Lure’, he has laid a kind of trap, as if attempting to lure players – or at least a few gallery-goers – inside the circle of homoerotic desire.